Skip to content

 Info

-Sequencer and Prover functionalities are not covered in this document as they are still undergoing development and rigorous testing.
+• Sequencer and prover functionalities are not covered in this document as they are still undergoing development and rigorous testing.

 Prerequisites

-This tutorial requires docker-compose to have been installed.
+This tutorial requires a docker-compose installation.

-Minimum system requirements
+Minimum hardware requirements

 Caution

-The zkProver does not work on ARM-based Macs yet.
-For Windows users, the use of WSL/WSL2 is not recommended.
+• For Windows users, the use of WSL/WSL2 is not recommended.

-Currently, zkProver optimizations require CPUs that support the AVX2 instruction, which means some non-M1 computers, such as AMD, won’t work with the software regardless of the OS.
+• Currently, zkProver optimizations require CPUs that support the AVX2 instruction, which means some non-M1 computers, such as AMD, won’t work with the software regardless of the OS.

 • 16GB RAM